aleksispi/airloc/README.md

 pip install -r requirements.txt
 ```

-### News: Models trained on images of pre-disaster scenarios and which generalizes to post-disaster scenarios will be uploaded in the near term!
+### News: Models trained on images of pre-disaster scenarios and which generalizes to post-disaster scenarios have been uploaded!
 These have been trained and evaluated on the [xBD dataset](https://arxiv.org/pdf/1911.09296.pdf).
+See `logs/`, where a pretrained AiRLoc model has been added for xBD, together with AiRLoc models trained on [*Massachusetts Buildings*](https://central.bac-lac.gc.ca/.item?id=TC-OTU-35911&op=pdf&app=Library&oclc_number=1032987428).

 ### Code structure overview
 All configurations of various models etcetera are set in `config.py`.
 Files related to the patch embedder is found in the folder `doerchnet`.
 Various logging (training statistics, final model weights, and so on) is sent to the folder `logs`.
 The folder `data` contains the data (including splits) used in the paper.
 When running the code the first time, first unzip all data folders.